Jeunese/jeunese.github.io/docs/docs-as-code.md

 With a Docs-as-Code approach, technical writers continuously develop the documentation that helps people use the product, just as Engineering continuously integrates, deploys, tests, and monitors their work.

 Using Engineering processes and tools to publish content allows technical writers to review and publish updates faster.
 Publishing is no longer a special or challenging event.
-Rather, the approach involves a simple and functional process in which you build the documentation and ensure that changes don't introduce errors before pushing it to a live website.
+Rather, the approach involves a simple and functional process in which you build the documentation and ensure that changes don't introduce errors before pushing them to a live website.

 This process allows you to work on content without worrying about visual layout and style, since these aspects are already configured.